Guide to Natural Gas Alarm Safety

 Installing a high-quality natural gas alarm provides continuous, 24/7 monitoring.
 Advanced detectors, such as those from DeNova Detect, are designed to trigger at just 10% of the Lower Explosive Limit (LEL), providing up to an 11-minute earlier warning compared to traditional sensors.

-Correct placement helps ensure leaks are detected as early as possible, before gas spreads throughout the room.
+Correct placement helps ensure leaks are detected as early as possible, before natural gas spreads throughout the room.

 Regular inspections help identify worn fittings, corrosion, or appliance issues before they lead to leaks.

 If your natural gas alarm activates, act immediately.
 Evacuate everyone from the home, avoid turning lights on or off, and do not use phones or electronics inside the house.
-Even a small spark can ignite accumulated gas.
+Even a small spark can ignite accumulated natural gas.

 Once you are safely outside, call emergency services or your gas utility provider and follow their instructions.